 Barbara J. Mapp Aviary Education Center

-To minimize stress on the captive birds at the aviary, initial public hours are limited to a two-day-a-week schedule.
-In addition, pets are not permitted on the boardwalk at the Barbara J. Mapp Aviary Education Center.
-The aviary center opened on May 2nd, 2015 and is now open two days a week.
+Pets are not permitted on the boardwalk at the Barbara J. Mapp Aviary Education Center.
+The aviary center opened on May 2nd, 2015.

 The Barbara J. Mapp Aviary Education Center is located at the top of Hall Drive, off of Otter Creek Rd.